 However, although there is nothing wrong with real people using neopronouns for themselves, I strongly advise you not to use them for fictional characters in your story.
 Neopronouns can be confusing for people who are not familiar with them, and you don’t want to pull readers out of your story simply because of a small choice you made for one of your characters.
 Unless you know the majority of your audience will be LGBT+ people, or those who are familiar with the community and the terminology, then you should avoid using neopronouns in your story.

 On a related note, it is not uncommon for nonbinary individuals to use more than one set of pronouns, such as they/them and she/her.
 However, you should not give your characters more than one set of pronouns each, because it can be really difficult for readers to keep up with what is going on if one character has inconsistent pronouns.
-To be clear, there is nothing wrong with real people identifying with more than one set of pronouns—you just shouldn’t do that in your story for the sake of clarity.
+To be clear, there is nothing wrong with real people identifying with more than one set of pronouns—you just generally shouldn’t do that in your story for the sake of clarity.
 With that said, if your character is genderfluid, and actively switches between more than one gender throughout the story, you can use different pronouns to reflect their gender expression at a given time.
 Just be as clear as you can do your best to minimize confusion.